Chart Color Schemes

 Population growth drivers in North Lakes are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Nov 2025, the estimated population of the North Lakes statistical area (Lv2) is around 24,813, reflecting an increase of 7.7% since the 2021 Census, which reported a population of 23,030 people.
-This increase is inferred from AreaSearch's estimation of the resident population at 24,454 as of Jun 2024, based on the latest ERP data release by the ABS and an additional 172 validated new addresses since the Census date.
-The population density ratio is 2,115 persons per square kilometer, above the national average assessed by AreaSearch.
-Over the past decade, North Lakes (SA2) has shown resilient growth patterns with a compound annual growth rate of 2.4%, outpacing its SA4 region.
+As of Feb 2026, the estimated population of North Lakes is around 24,813, an increase of 1,783 people since the 2021 Census which reported a population of 23,030.
+This change is inferred from AreaSearch's estimation of the resident population at 24,454 based on the latest ERP data release by the ABS (June 2024) and an additional 172 validated new addresses since the Census date.
+The current population density ratio is 2,115 persons per square kilometer, above the national average assessed by AreaSearch.
+Over the past decade, North Lakes has shown resilient growth patterns with a compound annual growth rate of 2.4%, outperforming its SA4 region.
 Overseas migration contributed approximately 75.0% of overall population gains during recent periods.
-For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area.
+For projections, AreaSearch adopts ABS/Geoscience Australia data released in 2024 using 2022 as the base year for each SA2 area.

-Beyond 2032 and for areas not covered by this data, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, applying proportional growth weightings from ABS Greater Capital Region projections released in 2023 using 2022 data.
-Anticipating future population dynamics, the North Lakes statistical area (Lv2) is expected to increase by 939 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 2.3% over the 17 years.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used, with proportional growth weightings applied to age cohorts in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future population dynamics anticipate lower quartile growth, with the suburb expected to increase by 939 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 2.3% over the 17 years.

 Frequently Asked Questions - Population